Christine Jarvis

-Christine Anne Jarvis (born 21 December 1949) is a British former international swimmer.
+Christine Anne Jarvis (born 21 December 1949) is a British former international swimmer who competed at the 1972 Summer Olympics and the 1976 Summer Olympics.

-Swimming career
+Biography

-She competed at the 1972 Summer Olympics and the 1976 Summer Olympics.
+Jarvis represented the England team at the 1970 British Commonwealth Games in Edinburgh, Scotland, where she participated in the 100 metres breaststroke event, winning a bronze medal.

-She represented England and won a bronze medal in the 100 metres breaststroke, at the 1970 British Commonwealth Games in Edinburgh, Scotland.
 Four years later she competed in the breaststroke events at the 1974 British Commonwealth Games in Christchurch, New Zealand.

 At the ASA National British Championships she won the 100 metres breaststroke title in 1972 and 1973.